This page is for developers

 and install Open MPI, please

-required for developers to compile Open MPI from its repository
+following tools are required for developers to compile Open MPI from

-sources (users who download Open MPI tarballs do not need these
+its repository sources (users who download Open MPI tarballs do

-tools - they are only required for developers working
+not need these tools - they are only required for

 The following table lists the versions that are used to make